Do you struggle with social anxiety?

 In almost all instances, you’ll need an accounting or finance degree to become an accountant, but the hard work will pay off in the long run once you’re complete.
 The expected job growth in this field is also faster than average.

 Within the larger field of accounting, there are many different paths you might take.
-You could be a bookkeeper, a financial auditor, you could complete tax returns for companies or individuals, or you could work toward becoming a Certified Public Accountant (CPA).
+You could be a bookkeeper or a financial auditor, you could complete tax returns for companies or individuals, or you could work toward becoming a Certified Public Accountant (CPA).

 6. Virtual Assistant